tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 4. [Request example](docapis_doc_sample_requests.html)
 5. [Response example](docapis_doc_sample_responses_and_schema.html)

 Diving into these sections will give you a solid understanding of how to document REST APIs.
-You'll also learn how to document the [non-reference sections for an API](docnonref.html), such as the [getting started](docapis_doc_getting_started_section.html), [status and error codes](docapis_doc_status_codes.html), and request [authorization](docapis_more_about_authorization.html) sections.
+You'll also learn how to document the [non-reference sections for an API](docnonref.html), such as the [getting started](docapis_doc_getting_started_section.html), [status and error codes](docapis_doc_status_codes.html),  [request authorization](docapis_more_about_authorization.html), and more.

 {% include random_ad2.html %}

 Finally, you'll dive into different ways to [publish REST API documentation](publishingapis.html), exploring tools and specifications such as [GitHub](pubapis_github_wikis.html), [Jekyll](pubapis_jekyll.html), and other [Docs-as-code approaches](pubapis_docs_as_code.html).
 You'll learn how to leverage templates, build interactive API consoles so users can try out requests and see responses, and learn how to manage your content through [version control](pubapis_version_control.html).

 I also dive into specifications such as the [OpenAPI specification](pubapis_openapi_tutorial_overview.html) and [Swagger](pubapis_swagger_intro.html), which provides tooling for the OpenAPI specification.
-Additionally, I included a section on [documenting native library APIs](nativelibraryapis.html) and generating [Javadoc](nativelibraryapis_create_javadoc.html).
+Additionally, I cover how to [document native library APIs](nativelibraryapis.html) and generate [Javadoc](nativelibraryapis_create_javadoc.html).
 Throughout it all, I put these tools in a real, applicable context with examples and demos.

 ## Course organization